EiffL/DC2_knots/README.md

 # DC2_knots

-Repository to host production and validation code for knots component in DESC DC2 image simulations
+Repository to host production and validation code for knots component in DESC DC2 images.